thutahw/tp/docs/DeveloperGuide.md

 * need to manage significant number of patients and appointments
 * want to keep track of patients and appointments efficiently
 * want to look up patients and/or appointments easily by using matching words
-* want to look at current and past appointments through a calendar view
+* want to look at current and past appointments through a appointmentCalendar view
 * prefer desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions